Upper Mustang

 Route planning map

-Explore the route before you commit to it.
+Explore the route

-Switch between topographic context, overall route shape, and stage-by-stage stops so you can see how the trek unfolds in real terms, not just as a line between famous names.
+Switch between topographic context, overall route shape, and stage-by-stage stops to see how the trek unfolds in real terms — not just as a line between famous names.

 Route map